Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

   - ./config/fedora/gsearch/foxmlToSolr.xslt:/usr/local/tomcat/webapps/fedoragsearch/WEB-INF/classes/fgsconfigFinal/index/FgsIndex/foxmlToSolr.xslt
 ```

-Continue the local setup as directed below and ultimately import some objects from your existing Fedora repository and see if they display properly in searches as you like.
+Continue the local setup as directed below and ultimately import some objects from your existing Fedora repository and see if they display properly in searches.

 ---